JackPotat0/jackpotat0.github.io/docs/game.md

 #### Clair Obscur: Expedition 33
-This is objectively the "best" JRPG of this time so far, this is one of the most important milestone (up there with CT, FF7 and Persona 5) for the genre, and I can say I truly understand how long it had come because I dove deep into the genre.
+This is objectively the "best" JRPG of this time so far, one of the most important milestone (up there with CT, FF7 and Persona 5) for the genre, and I can say I truly understand how long it had come because I dove deep into the genre.
 This is the real culmination from all the giants that came before such as FF7, FF10, Xenogears, Chrono Trigger and Nier Automata, just to name a few.
 It's just so great to see that the essence of JRPG was never obsolete, it just needed a new skin for the new times, and this game is all the reason for one to become a JRPG fan.
 There are so many things to say about this game it's too difficult to even begin.
 The game is not perfect, it might not have the same emotional resonance for me, but those are mere personal taste, and hardly worth constrasting with everything it did right.

-Story/Plot: A simple, profound theme layered in a fantastic rich way.
+Story/Plot: An essential and profound theme layered in a fantastic rich way.
 Top tier world building.
 Subverted many expectations.
 The ending suggests one answer over the other, both endings should be viewed together as a final complete narrative.
 There is way too much to talk about.
 Pick any plot point and there can be endless discussion.

 Characters: This is not a coming of age story as in most JRPGs.
 But they all still have a nuanced and developed arc.
 Gustave is a well written nerd, not everyone needs to be suave and confident to be charming.
 Verso is designed to be in a complex position, creating a dilemma within himself.
 Maelle is just a realistic 16 year old.
 Lune and Sciel are clearly the side characters, but they are enjoyable and give different perspective to the events.
 The best thing is the interaction within the party, they are not BFF, they may be just colleagues, may be enemies with same goals and interacted as such.